 57. David W. Orme-Johnson, Michael C. Dillbeck, Robert K. Wallace et al., “Intersubject EEG Coherence: Is Consciousness a Field?,” International Journal of Neuroscience, Vol. 16, No. 3/4, (1982), pp. 203-209.

 58. Nirmal D. Pugh, Kenneth G. Walton, and Kenneth L. Cavanaugh, “Can Time Series Analysis of Serotonin Turnover Test the Theory that Consciousness Is a Field?,” Society for Neuroscience Abstracts, Vol. 14, (1988), p.
-372. Editor’s Note: An abstract of this study was first published by the Society for Neuroscience Abstracts.
-Since the time this paper was published this study was accepted for publication.
-See:
+372. Editor’s Note: Since the publication of this paper, this study was published here:

 Walton KG, Cavanaugh, KL, & Pugh , ND (2005): Effect of group practice of the Transcendental Meditation program on biochemical indicators of stress in non-meditators: A prospective time series study.
 Journal of Social Behavior and Personality, 17(1), 339-373.
 For a summary see: Research Relevant to use of the Transcendental Meditation Program in the Military.